Complete Conditional Type Structures: Appendix B. Proofs for Section

 Consider the sequences $\left( H_{i}^{n}\right) _{n\geq 1}$\ and $\left( \Theta _{i}^{n}\right) _{n\geq 0}$, respectively.
 Recall that, for each $ i\in I$ and $n\geq 1$, we defined the projections $\pi _{i}^{n,n+1}:H_{i}^{n+1}\rightarrow H_{i}^{n}$ and $\rho _{i}^{n-1,n}:\Theta _{i}^{n}\rightarrow \Theta _{i}^{n-1}$ which satisfy, by construction, $\rho _{i}^{n-1,n}=\left( \mathrm{Id}_{\Theta _{i}^{0}},\pi _{j}^{n-1,n}\right) $\ for each $n\geq 2$ (cf. Mertens et al. 2015, Theorem III.1.1.(3)).

 Clearly, $\left( H_{i}^{n},\pi _{i}^{n,n+1}\right) _{n\in \mathbb{N}}$\ and $ \left( \Theta _{i}^{n-1},\rho _{i}^{n-1,n}\right) _{n\in \mathbb{N}}$\ are projective sequences of Souslin spaces.
 Proposition B.1 below, which is an analogue of Theorem 6 in Heifetz (1993), ensures that each bonding map $\pi _{i}^{n,n+1}$\ is a surjective open map---hence, it is a well-defined projection.
-Moreover, since each set $H_{i}^{1}$\ is non-empty, it will follow that for each $n\in \mathbb{N}$\ the set $H_{i}^{n+1}$ is non-empty as well.
+Moreover, since each set $H_{i}^{1}$\ is non-empty by construction, it will follow that for each $n\in \mathbb{N}$\ the set $ H_{i}^{n+1}$ is non-empty as well.
+(This fact ensures that the results in Remark \ref{Remark souslin compact}\ do not hold vacuously.)
 The proof is similar to Heifetz's proof and thus omitted.\footnote{ The proof can be found in the Supplementary Appendix.
 Differently from Theorem 6 of Heifetz (1993), the proof additionally shows that each bonding map is an open function, i.e., the image of any open subset of the domain is an open subset of the codomain.}

 \textbf{Proposition B.1 }\textit{Consider the projective sequences }$\left( H_{i}^{n},\pi _{i}^{n,n+1}\right) _{n\in \mathbb{N}}$\textit{\ and } $\left( \Theta _{i}^{n-1},\rho _{i}^{n-1,n}\right) _{n\in \mathbb{N}}$ \textit{.
 Then, for each }$i\in I$\textit{\ and each }$n\in \mathbb{N}$ \textit{, the bonding maps }$\pi _{i}^{n,n+1}:H_{i}^{n+1}\rightarrow H_{i}^{n}$\textit{\ and }$\rho _{i}^{n-1,n}:\Theta _{i}^{n}\rightarrow \Theta _{i}^{n-1}$\textit{\ are surjective and open.}